willemmulder/Presenteer.js/readme.md

 ============

 Presenteer.js is a flexible HTML5 presentation tool that uses CSS3 transforms and transitions to make smooth HTML presentations.
+Works on Chrome, Firefox, Opera, Android, iPhone and IE9.
 See http://willemmulder.github.com/Presenteer.js/ for demos and documentation.

 License